tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 It must be noted that there is no need to include in the hash computation an encoding of the multiset $ L=\{X_{1},..., X_{n}\} $ of public keys more the public key $ X_i $ of the local signer since they are already "accounted for" through ordered set $ \langle S \rangle $ and the message index $ i $.

+**Note:** As of writing of this report, the secure IAS scheme presented here still needs to undergo a complete security analysis.

 ## Conclusions, Observations and Recommendations

 - MuSig leads to both native and private multi-signature transactions with both signature aggregation.